BR Mk3b DVT 82114

 The successor to INTERCITY on the WCML was Virgin West Coast / Virgin Trains who carried on utilising the BR vehicles until the introduction of the Class 390 Pendolino units from 2002-2005.
 After use with Virgin trains ceased 15 Mk3b DVTs were transferred to work out of London Liverpool Street to Norwich for the ONE franchise.

-DVT 82114 continued its service on the Great Eastern Mainline (GEML) until early 2020 when, due to changes in the regulations for access for persons of restricted mobility, Greater Anglia returned the vehicle to its owner, a Rolling Stock Company (ROSCO) called Porterbrook.
+DVT 82114 continued its service on the Great Eastern Mainline (GEML) until the 12th of March 2020 when, due to changes in the regulations for access for persons of restricted mobility, Greater Anglia returned the vehicle to its owner, a Rolling Stock Company (ROSCO) called Porterbrook.
 The last locomotive hauled service by Greater Anglia ran on the 24th of March 2020.

 The livery history of the DVT reflects it various franchise operators since the privatisation of BR:-